 June 2018 in The Green Room, Frome Somerset

-The paradox here of course is that for many people having a baby is one of the greatest joys of their life, so that receiving that the baby is doing is giving a gift to the people around her.
-This is what many of us lose touch with, especially if we haven’t had that kind of start where the people around us have experienced us as a gift – if they haven’t experienced giving to us as a gift to them.
-In that situation we don’t learn this.
-We don’t learn that our yielding, our vulnerability, our openness, our receiving is a gift to others.
-And this is the first gift that we are meant to learn to give when we’re born – we learn to give the gift of receiving, and to give others that pleasure of looking after us, nurturing us, connecting with us, caring for us.
+The paradox here of course is that for many people having a baby is one of the greatest joys of their life, so the receiving that the baby is doing is actually a gift to the people around then.
+This is what many of us lose touch with, especially if we haven’t had that kind of start where the people around us have experienced us as a gift.
+In that situation we don’t learn that our yielding, our vulnerability, our openness, our receiving is a gift to others.
+And this is the first gift that we are meant to learn to give when we’re born – we learn to give the gift of receiving.
+To give others that pleasure of looking after us, nurturing us, connecting with us, caring for us.

 M. Absolutely.
 Yes.
-And society condones the idea that giving is a good thing and receiving isn’t – but how can anybody give if there’s no one there who’s willing to receive – in an open and grateful and joyful way?
+And society condones the idea that giving is a good thing and receiving isn’t – but how can anybody give if there’s no one there who’s willing to receive in an open, grateful and joyful way?

 C. And so that dual aspect of the Lover – receiving and giving – is what happens in romantic partnerships as well isn’t it?